matplotlib/matplotlib/doc/devel/testing.rst

 example, see `its Travis page
 <https://travis-ci.org/matplotlib/matplotlib>`_.

-If you want to enable Travis CI for your personal matplotlib GitHub repo, simply enable the repo to use Travis CI in either the Travis CI UI or the GitHub UI (Admin | Service Hooks).
+If you want to enable Travis CI for your personal Matplotlib GitHub repo, simply enable the repo to use Travis CI in either the Travis CI UI or the GitHub UI (Admin | Service Hooks).
 For details, see `the Travis CI Getting Started page
 <https://docs.travis-ci.com/user/getting-started/>`_.
 This
-generally isn't necessary, since any pull request submitted against the main matplotlib repository will be tested.
+generally isn't necessary, since any pull request submitted against the main Matplotlib repository will be tested.

 Once this is configured, you can see the Travis CI results at https://travis-ci.org/your_GitHub_user_name/matplotlib -- here's `an